Online Therapy for Women in CA

 When You Understand But Still Feel Stuck

-You may already understand your patterns.
-You may know where they come from and why they show up.
+You understand your patterns.
+You know where they come from and why they show up.

 Even moments that should feel good can register more as something you recognize than something you actually feel.